Hub-Mo-Amotek/E-commerce-webshop/README.md

     - Is it realistic to finish the stories by the delivery-date?
     - What is absolute priority?
     - ...
 It was, in my opinion an interesting meeting in which we could order tickets according their importance.
+It took a while to get everybody's to stop working and get full attention.
+As I didn't let go, we started prioritising:
 Priority would now be displaying the products, the functionality of the "add to cart"-button, completing the checkout and finalizing payment, log-in and log-out, seller-page.

+Everybody likes working with tickets from the SCRUM-board.
+Although, they aren't consulting and using it as much as it could be used.
-Everybody likes working with tickets.
-It works motivational to see the list of tickets, in the done-column grow.
+That's a pitty, it works motivational to see the list of tickets, in the done-column grow.

 Things went slower than we all wanted them to go.
 We went over the estimated times.
+And realised everything went smoother in our heads then in reality.
 But that's fine.
 I made clear in the beginning, these were estimations and not deadlines.
 I know for a fact we are all working hard.

-Everybody seems to agree, that communication is going really well.
+Everybody seems to agree, that communication is going better as time passes.
+Also the Git is going well.

 There is still optimism to be found on finishing everything in time.
 Although wanting to accomplish and being able to do so, are 2 different things.
 Time will tell.